What is Gendered Ageism?

 Action organisations can take

-Organisations can take steps to overcome gendered ageism by diversifying sourcing channels, offering upskilling in some tech areas, creating returnships and, alumnae opportunities.
-More importantly they can start managing the bias within the recruitment process especially in a talent crunch.
-Involving Talent Development in the hiring process will also support workforce planning initiatives which support the employment of older women.
+Organisations can take steps to overcome gendered ageism by diversifying sourcing channels, offering to upskill in some tech areas, and creating returnships and, alumnae opportunities.
+More importantly, they can start managing the bias within the recruitment process, especially in a talent crunch.
+Involving Talent Development in the hiring process will also support workforce planning initiatives that support the employment of older women.